rwinkhart/gohighlight-embedded/README.md

 }
 ```

-If you would like to automatically detect the filetype based on the filename, you can use the `DetectFiletype()` function:
+If you would like to automatically detect the file type based on the filename, you can use the `DetectFiletype()` function:

 ```go
 // Name of the file